- For annual performance, please refer to our Sustainability Report 2021.

 Supply Chain Risk Management

 Our supply chain risks are identified and regularly assessed through our Enterprise Risk Management System.
-The potential risks identified include delays to production and the delivery of goods owing to extreme weather events associated with climate change and potential higher insurance premiums for our infrastructure and property assets.
+The potential risks identified include delays to production and delivery of goods owing to extreme weather events associated with climate change as well as potential increase in insurance premium for our infrastructure and property assets.
 To effectively manage these supply chain-related risks, we collaborate with suppliers to implement different risk mitigation measures.
-For instance, we secure the continuity of supply of goods and services by ensuring suppliers maintain sufficient levels of safety and service critical spare parts in stock.
+For instance, we secure the continuity of supply of goods and services by ensuring suppliers to maintain sufficient levels of safety and service critical spare parts in stock.
 We also work with our suppliers to explore ways to develop alternative sources of supply for proprietary spares.
 Sustainability risks which may impact our critical suppliers are also identified through assessments which account for their business nature, geographic locations and past performance.
 Suppliers categorised as high risks are closely monitored and appropriate follow-up actions are taken to address them.

 Aspiring to exercise responsible and sustainable practices beyond compliance, we maintain bilateral and constructive dialogue with our diverse suppliers.
 We invite them to participate in forums, seminars and site visits to benchmark their performance and share best practices.
 Our procurement teams also pay visits to suppliers' facilities to foster a culture of cooperation and mutual support.
 We believe engagement helps us in our quest for continuous improvement and encourages collaboration.
 As such, we conduct periodic supplier surveys with the goal of understanding how suppliers align with our Supplier Code of Practice and to assess the maturity of their sustainability policies, initiatives and monitoring systems in six areas including ethical standards, human and labour rights, environmental protection, consumer protection, supply chain management and conflicts of interest.
 The survey results help us identify areas for improvement, fosters collaboration, and assists in the development of future plans to further enhance sustainability practices.